Read time: 2 minutes 30 seconds

 When researching with people with disability, it’s important to plan your sessions carefully, treat participants with respect and take account of individual abilities.

-Digital Citizen Services can also help with usability testing as-a-service.
+The Office for Digital Government can also help with usability testing as-a-service.

 Why it's important